11th Workshop on Computing within Limits

 The LIMITS workshop concerns the role of computing in human societies situated in a world of limits, such as limits of extractive logics, limits to a biosphere’s ability to recover, limits to our knowledge, or limits to technological solutions to societal issues.
 As an interdisciplinary group of researchers, practitioners, and scholars, we seek to reshape the computing research agenda, grounded by an awareness that contemporary computing research is intertwined with ecological limits in general, and climate- and climate justice-related limits in particular.
 LIMITS 2025 solicits submissions that move us closer towards computing that supports diverse human and non-human lifeforms and thriving biospheres.

 In 2025, LIMITS will be a virtual, distributed workshop.
 We welcome participants to organize local gatherings or "LIMITS-hubs" that encourage community-building and sharing of infrastructure.
-Reach out to Jan Tobias Mühlberg (jan.tobias.muehlberg@ulb.be) if interested.
+Reach out to Jan Tobias Mühlberg (jan.tobias.muehlberg@ulb.be) if you are interested in organising a Hub.

 To engage with the LIMITS comunity, please subscribe to our mailing list by sending an email to limits+subscribe@googlegroups.com.